Rooms to Hire in the Fenland Town of March

 For more information and booking please contact our Centre Managers:

 Michelle Naylor or Christine Sidaway

 March Community Centre

-We have recently hosted the shows, Dance Mania, Community Spirit, Peterborough Community Orchestra and Don’t Get Your Vicars in a Twist!
+We host many shows such as Dance Mania, Community Spirit, Peterborough Community Orchestra, Don’t Get Your Vicars in a Twist!, Back 2 in Concert.

-The CPL Trust have had many free courses on, ranging from furniture reclaim, sewing, painting, model making, to Christmas-related crafts (wreaths/cracker making), and we have a lovely display of their work in the centre.
+The CPL Trust arrange many free courses at the Centre, ranging from furniture reclaim, sewing, painting, model making to Christmas-related crafts (wreaths/cracker making) and we have a lovely display of their work in the centre.

-Regular fitness instructors provide karate (Adrenalin Martial Arts); dance (Fenland Fitness and Dance Mania); yoga (Debra Ashurst and Peter Mullins); Pilates/pulmonary rehab/diabetic prevention/weight management (Everyone Health); and indoor bowls.
+Regular fitness instructors provide karate (Adrenalin Martial Arts); kick boxing (Little Stars); dance (Fenland Fitness and Dance Mania); yoga (Debra Ashurst, Yoga Bellies and Peter Mullins); Pilates/pulmonary rehab/diabetic prevention/weight management/Cam Quit (Everyone Health); indoor bowls, various support groups.

-We host many community groups, such as the U3A (a group of retired/semi-retired people, who run thirty-nine interest groups, ranging from photography, art and craft, quilting, table tennis to world faith etc.), ELIM Pentecostal Church, Vicki Mason’s ‘Sing Your Heart Out’, The National Autistic Society, Isle of Ely Women’s Institute, Cambridgeshire County Councils Disability Day Services, Slimming World, Weightwatchers, WEA, March Dog Training Club, MADAOS, Anglian Players, Camsight, Cruse and Fenland Music Orchestra.
+We host many community groups, such as the U3A who run thirty-nine interest groups, ranging from photography, art and craft, quilting, table tennis to world faith), ELIM Pentecostal Church, The National Autistic Society, Isle of Ely Women’s Institute, Cambridgeshire County Councils Disability Day Services, Slimming World, Weightwatchers, WEA, March Dog Training Club, MADAOS, Anglian Players, Camsight, Cruse and Fenland Music Orchestra.

-A defibrillator has recently been installed by the town council, with the additional opportunity for free training to facilitate the use of this equipment.
+A defibrillator has recently been installed by the town council, with the opportunity for free training at the Centre.